hyryel/com.unity.multiplayer.docs/docs/advanced-topics/client-anticipation.md

 darkImageSrc="/sequence_diagrams/Anticipation/ClientAnticipation_Dark.png?text=DarkMode"/>
 </figure>

-This creates a responsive feel to the gameplay, allowing the client player to feel as if things are responding immediately to their input and concealing latency.
+This creates a responsive feel to the gameplay, allowing the client Player to feel as if things are responding immediately to their input and concealing latency.

 ## The anticipated value